creativecomputingcookbook/cwp-11ty/src/builds/my-power.md

 <iframe src="https://nyu.app.box.com/embed/s/p9i9geehdco3obs2kqig22bep67tvpnv?sortColumn=date" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

-STEM From Dance instructors create choreography to the song "My Power" with LED strip shoes.
+STEM From Dance instructors choreographed a piece to "My Power," using LED strip shoes equipped with various sensors.
+They designed specific movements—like foot taps to trigger buttons or walking patterns to activate tilt sensors—to interact with the tech.
+One of the most playful moments involves a collaborative move where one dancer taps the sensor on the side of the other’s shoe, lighting it up in sync with the choreography.

 #### Sensor Placement